 Super-normal expenses are the result of unplanned downsizing of business assets or unplanned increase in liabilities.
-Most often they are the consequence of irrationality from the previous period or because of the influence of the environment (they do not occur when creating effects).
+Most often they are the consequence of irrationality from the previous period or because of the influence of the environment.
 This means that they do not result in new values and they do cause the decrease in business results.